Danny-Dasilva/CycleTLS/README.md

   console.log(data);

   // Cleanly exit CycleTLS
-  cycleTLS.exit();
+  await cycleTLS.exit();

 })();

 ```

-## JA4 TLS Fingerprinting
+## JA4R (Raw) TLS Fingerprinting

-JA4 is an enhanced TLS fingerprinting method that provides more detailed client identification:
+> **Important:** Pass `ja4r` to configure the TLS ClientHello.
+JA4 (hash) is a report-only value; configuring with a JA4 hash will not change your fingerprint.

+JA4R is the raw format of JA4 fingerprinting that allows explicit configuration of cipher suites, extensions, and signature algorithms:

 ### JavaScript Example